mnaught/mnaught.github.io/_posts/2017-10-05-I'm just going to say it. Recruiters creep me out.md

 "What? he says? the only recruiters you should be working with are me and (name of some guy I've never heard of.)"

-That's not really appropriate or even respectful.
+Full Stop.
+That's niether appropriate or respectful.

 I hadn't signed anything.